xsfuentes/adblock/README.md

 * Small and lean: Only does what it needs to do, then gets out of the way.
 * Readable code.
 * Working whitelist and blocklist.
-* Requires aria2c to be able to connect to DropBox for the whitelist and blocklist files.

 ## Setup Instructions
 Note -- Users of Adblock pre-v4.0 need to completely remove it.